-I’m dropping all my beginner running tips including how I finally sucked it up to start running, the best gear, what actually makes it easier to run and the ways I’ve learned to make it my own this year.
-Plus, I’m sharing how I’m transitioning with running this winter.
-PS.
-If you want to warm up and get a peek at my pre-run routine, be sure to check out tomorrow’s A Very Savvy Christmas video.
+I’m dropping all my beginner running tips including how I finally fell in love with running, the best gear, what actually makes it easier to run and the ways I’ve learned to make it my own.
+Plus, we need to talk about how to make running suck less aka how to avoid shin splints, my go to picks for cross training and my favorite running classes to help expand your skills.

 Beginner Running Tips